dakota127/iSwitchPi/README.md

 Documentation is in English and German.
 Quick Start guide explains installation.

-Also check out porject webpage at http://projects.descan.com/projekt5.html
+Also check out my project webpage at http://projects.descan.com/projekt5.html

 Free to use, modify, and distribute with proper attribution.